aj1365/TransUNetplus2/README.md

 Points
 ---------------------

-We have improved the code as compared to the paper (i.e., the number and position of Het-Convs), so the reults will be much better than the reported results published in the JAG journal.
+We have improved the code as compared to the paper (i.e., the number and position of Het-Convs), so the results will be much better than the reported results published in the JAG journal.

 ## License